 A share buyback, or share repurchase, is when a company purchases its own shares from existing shareholders.

 Firms buy back stock to return cash to shareholders.
 For this reason, repurchases are often considered a substitute for dividends.
-In theory, returning cash to shareholders is a good thing because it reduces the “agency costs” of free cash flow.
+In theory, returning excess cash to shareholders is good for shareholders because it reduces the “agency costs” of free cash flow.
 Agency costs arise due to the separation of ownership and control.
 (Shareholders own the firm.
 Managers control it.)
 Shareholders may be concerned that managers will not be good stewards of their money.
-For example, managers may overpay themselves or take on projects that personally benefit them without benefitting the owners of the firm (the shareholders).
-Returning unneeded cash to shareholders keeps agency costs to a minimum.
+For example, managers may overpay themselves or take on projects that enrich them personally but do not benefit shareholders.
+Returning excess cash to shareholders keeps agency costs to a minimum.

 Another reason firms buy back stock is to signal good news to the market, particularly that the firm expects future cash flows to be greater than those reflected in the current stock price.
-Signaling stems from the fact that firm insiders know more about the firm’s prospects than outsiders.
-Managers, who are firm insiders, may know before outsiders about launching a new product line or an upcoming merger.
+Signaling stems from the fact that firm insiders (managers) know more about the firm’s prospects than outsiders.
+For instance, managers may be aware of a new product launch or an upcoming merger before these events are publicly announced.
 In addition to having more or better information, insiders may be better information processors.
 Insiders’ unique knowledge of firm procedures and of their industry may give them an advantage over outsiders when factoring new information into stock price.
 If managers believe the current stock is too low, they may signal undervaluation using share buybacks.
 In fact, many buyback announcements include claims that the firm’s stock is undervalued at its current price.